mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 By Adrian Tymes

-The Ajilchin (Worker) was designed in the 1040s, as Tiji’s plans to colonize what would become the Tijian Expanse took shape.
+The Ajilchin (Worker) was designed in the 1040s, as Tiji's plans to colonize what would become the Tijian Expanse took shape.
 It became evident the new colonies would need ships to carry mail, such as if there was some disaster and the colonists needed rescue.
-This emergency just-in-case need would not justify keeping a capable crew trained and ready, so a secondary purpose was added: prospecting and mining, in direct support of the colony’s official goals.
-The ship would also have to fit within a Steppehauler’s cargo module (see Journal of the Travellers’ Aid Society Volume 6), as that was the most practical way to get a ship to the colonies.
+This emergency just-in-case need would not justify keeping a capable crew trained and ready, so a secondary purpose was added: prospecting and mining, in direct support of the colony's official goals.
+The ship would also have to fit within a Steppehauler's cargo module (see Journal of the Travellers' Aid Society Volume 6), as that was the most practical way to get a ship to the colonies.

 It was not known at first whether Ajilchins would be primarily mining